 In order to realize the learning outcomes/outputs of the courses in our faculty, a student-centered education approach has been adopted in the learning-teaching processes that enable students to learn by doing and living.
 By using the methods-techniques and instructional technologies of this approach, learning practices in which students are active in the course are carried out starting from the pre-course period.
 In addition, while defining the principles of student-centered education in our institution, the philosophy of lifelong learning has also been taken into consideration.
-The teaching-learning process has a very important place in order to ensure that students reach the objectives and learning outcomes/outcomes of the programs during their education and to provide learning outcomes/outcomes for the courses in the program.
-With a systematic approach, the teaching and learning process is planned, implemented, controlled and necessary improvements are made.
-In student-centered assessment and evaluation, assessment and evaluation tools and methods are used to show students' progress during the course and their achievement of the outcomes/outcomes at the end of the course.
+The teaching-learning process has a very important place in order to ensure that students reach the objectives and learning outcomes/outcomes of the programs during their education and to provide the learning process is planned, implemented, controlled and necessary improvements are made.
+In student-centered measurement and evaluation, measurement and evaluation tools and methods are used to show students' progress during the course and their achievement of the outcomes at the end of the course.